shlomtzion1980/payplus-payment-gateway/readme.txt

 == Changelog ==

+= 7.3.7 - 25-12-2024 =

+- Fix   - Refund invoices were not created if the charge invoice was not created beforehand.
+This has been corrected.
+- Tweak - Adjusted the margin and padding of Express Checkout buttons.

 = 7.3.6 - 24-12-2024 =

 - Fix   - Only the main PayPlus gateway is now displayed when adding a payment method (to save a credit card token).